7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 What worked better:

-• Stay centrally, in neighborhoods like Nyamirambo (great food and culture), Kimihurura (restaurants, nightlife), or right in the city center, to minimize those uphill treks.
+• Stay central , in neighborhoods like Nyamirambo (great food and culture), Kimihurura (restaurants, nightlife), or right in the city center, to minimize those uphill treks.

-Pro tip: Kigali’s hills are gorgeous, especially in the golden hour.
-But make sure you’re not too pooped to enjoy the view!
+Pro tip: Kigali’s hills are magical at golden hour , just make sure you’re not too exhausted to enjoy the view!

 My blunder: I passed on travel insurance, thinking, “How bad could a stomach bug be?”
 Answer: enough to push me into a clinic die-hard, and disrupt my itinerary.

-Why it’s smart to have insurance: When you’re off on gorilla treks, hiking through rugged terrain, or zip around on moto-taxis, accidents or illness can happen in a flash.
+Why it’s smart: When you’re off on gorilla treks, hiking through rugged terrain, or zip around on moto-taxis, accidents or illness can happen in a flash.
 The last thing you want is to pay out of pocket.

 What worked better: